oatpp/website/docs/docs/oatpp-coroutines/README.md

 );
 ```

-All coroutines initially are placed to "data-processing" worker-group and may be rescheduled to I/O or Timer workers -
+All coroutines initially are placed to the "data-processing" worker-group and may be rescheduled to the I/O or Timer workers - depending on the
-depending on the [oatpp::async::Action](/api/latest/oatpp/core/async/Coroutine/#action) returned in Coroutine iteration.
+[oatpp::async::Action](/api/latest/oatpp/core/async/Coroutine/#action) returned in Coroutine iteration.

 <img src="https://raw.githubusercontent.com/lganzzzo/oatpp-website-res/master/diagram/oatpp_async_executor.svg?sanitize=true" width="700px">

 ::: tip
-Despite the fact that coroutines may be rescheduled to different threads - coroutine is guaranteed to be destroyed on the same thread as it was created.
+Even though the Oat++ async processor may reschedule coroutine to a different thread - coroutine is guaranteed to be destroyed on the same thread as it was created.
 :::

 ### I/O Worker